United States Forest Service: International programs

 The Forest Service plays a key role in formulating policy and coordinating U.S. support for the protection and sound management of the world's forest resources.
 It works closely with other agencies such as USAID, the State Department, and the Environmental Protection Agency, as well as with nonprofit development organizations, wildlife organizations, universities, and international assistance organizations.
 The Forest Service's international work serves to link people and communities striving to protect and manage forests throughout the world.
 The program also promotes sustainable land management overseas and brings important technologies and innovations back to the United States.
 The program focuses on conserving key natural resource in cooperation with countries across the world.

-Activities
+Responses to environmental challenges

 Although a large volume of timber is logged every year, not all National Forests are entirely forested.
 There are tidewater glaciers in the Tongass National Forest in Alaska and ski areas such as Alta, Utah in the Wasatch-Cache National Forest.
 In addition, the Forest Service is responsible for managing National Grasslands in the midwest.
 Furthermore, areas designated as wilderness by acts of Congress, prohibit logging, mining, road and building construction and land leases for purposes of farming and or livestock grazing.

 Since 1978, several Presidents have directed the USFS to administer National Monuments inside of preexisting National Forests.